 Icelandair Economy Class: What You Need to Know

-Icelandair operates routes across North America and Europe, making it a popular choice for international travelers.
-Despite not being a top-tier airline, it offers several amenities and a unique flying experience in its economy class.
-Here’s what you can expect when booking an Icelandair economy ticket.
+Icelandair operates routes across North America and Europe, making it a popular choice for transatlantic travelers.
+Here’s what you can actually expect when booking an Icelandair economy ticket.

 Seating and Cabin Comfort

-Cabin lighting often changes color to simulate a natural environment as part of Icelandair’s effort to reduce jet lag on long-haul flights.
-Passengers can also enjoy adjustable headrests and soft lighting for a more relaxing journey.
+The cabin lighting changes color to simulate a natural environment as part of Icelandair’s effort to reduce jet lag on long-haul flights — a small touch that I noticed actually does help on overnight return flights from Reykjavik.
+Adjustable headrests and soft lighting contribute to a more comfortable experience than you’d expect at the price point.

 In-Flight Entertainment

 Individual touch-screen monitors are available at each seat.
-The in-flight entertainment system offers a selection of movies, TV shows, music, and games.
-Icelandair updates its media library regularly to include recent releases and classic selections.
-Headphones are usually handed out by cabin crew at the beginning of the flight but bringing your own might offer better quality.
+The in-flight entertainment system offers movies, TV shows, music, and games with regular library updates.
+Headphones are handed out by cabin crew — bring your own if audio quality matters to you, because the provided ones are serviceable but not remarkable.

 Meals and Beverages

-Complimentary beverages, including water, juices, and soft drinks, are available throughout the flight.
-Alcoholic beverages are also available for purchase.
-It’s worth noting that you can use credit or debit cards since Icelandair flights are cashless.
+Complimentary beverages including water, juices, and soft drinks are available throughout the flight.
+Alcoholic beverages are available for purchase.
+The flights are cashless — credit or debit cards only.

 Baggage Allowance